Academic Labs, The Pioneering Crypto Platform Achieves A $300M At Its ICO

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Nov.
-13, 2024 (GLOBE NEWSWIRE) -- In the rapidly evolving world of crypto, a new player has emerged: Academic Labs, a pioneering crypto platform that has achieved a $300 million valuation at its initial coin listing (ICO).
+New York, NY - November 14, 2024 - (SeaPRwire ) - In the rapidly evolving world of crypto, a new player has emerged: Academic Labs, a pioneering crypto platform that has achieved a $300 million valuation at its initial coin listing (ICO).

 AAX as the Token Symbol